 }

-Therefore, we need to resolve the ambiguous problem in multiple Inheritance.
-The ambiguity problem can be resolved by defining the class name and scope resolution (::) operator to specify the class from which the member function is invoked in the child class.
+Therefore, it is necessary to address the ambiguous issue that arises in the context of multiple inheritance.
+This ambiguity can be effectively resolved by explicitly stating the class name and utilizing the scope resolution (::) operator to indicate the specific class from which the member function should be called within the child class.

 Syntax of the Ambiguity Resolution